thhart/stl-loose-exporter/README.md

 # STL Loose Exporter

-STL Loose Exporter is a Blender add-on that separates loose parts of an object and exports them as individual STL files.
+STL Loose Exporter is a Blender add-on that applys all modifiers, separates loose parts and exports them as individual STL files.

 ## Features